seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 40. Turn off 'the nuisance'

 'The nuisance' is Apple's computers spewing endless streams of `DS_Store` files to every other filesystem they come in contact with.
 I've been tempted to post this previously, but hesitated due to the *provenance* of the sources.
-After some research, I've found this recommendation on an ["official" Apple website](https://support.apple.com/en-gb/102064), so I'll publish it now.
+After some research, I've found this recommendation on an ["official" Apple website](https://support.apple.com/en-gb/102064) - ([and in the US](https://support.apple.com/en-us/102064)), so I'll publish it now.
 So here it is - there are two forms of the command: one for networked file systems, the other for USB-based file systems (devices?):

 * For networked (non-local) file systems, enter the following command in Terminal:
   ```zsh